-- The SLPG funds are a resource for seed money for groups initiating new programs.
-Over time as programs continue and grow, the SLPG may fund recurring events at a reduced rate
+- The SLPG funds are a resource for seed money for RSOs initiating new programs.
+Over time as programs continue and grow, the SLPG may fund recurring events at a reduced rate.

 - The SLPG Committee reserves the right to amend these program eligibility requirements at their discretion.

-- A complete proposal must include a Program Expenses Spreadsheet (view this Word Document: SLPG Grant Expense Sheet Template.)
+- A complete proposal must include a Word Document: Program Expenses Spreadsheet.
+Please provide detailed expense information.

-- Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a student group member.
+- Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a RSO or RSO member.

-- Proposals without a detailed budget or with an incomplete information may result in the program not being funded by SLPG.
+- Proposals without a detailed budget or with an incomplete information will result in the program not being funded by SLPG.